samsquire/ideas4/README.md

 We can mapreduce load balance heavy tasks by partitioning the problem and sending them to a work pool.

-# 150. System as a program and system difference evolution, overconstrained systems and software defined system
+# 150. System as a program and system difference evolution, overconstrained systems and software defined system, automatic blue green deployment

 This idea:

- * extremely complicated refactorings of systems in traditionally implemented code should be trivial
+ * extremely complicated refactorings of systems in traditionally implemented code should be trivial but they really aren't
  * I should be capable of mutating a system while it is running from an old design to a new design easily
  * Systems should mutate to change of design and architecture easily
  * We can use a combination of declarativeness and imperativeness to achieve this goal.